Marshmallow Park – Pezler Park – Pityarilla Activity Hub

 The ‘Oxbow’ creek was integral to the design to help slow and reduce the water flow through the site.
 It helped with the wild play area through this zone.
 Constructed rock weirs within the creek also helped with this while providing informal opportunities to cross and play within the creek zone.

-Construction excellence from these types of projects comes from understanding high level activities such as broad grading of levels, bulk profiling and cut and fill.
+Construction excellence from these types of projects comes from understanding high-level activities such as broad grading of levels, bulk profiling and cut and fill.
 Down to the detailed construction techniques of placing rockwork, blending design levels with natural areas.
 Critical installation details, design levels and the high tolerances of these while navigating unknowns such as the large existing fig trees and mature trees and their root profiles.

-General construction of the entire project was completed to industry best practice for these types of large landscape projects.
+The general construction of the entire project was completed to industry best practice for these types of large landscape projects.